SourceBox-LLC/OpenS3-SDK/README.md

 ## Error Handling

-The SDK provides boto3-compatible error handling.
-Here's how to handle common errors:
+The SDK provides boto3-compatible error handling with enhanced error messages.
+Starting from version 0.1.6, the SDK includes detailed error information from the server to help with debugging and user feedback.

+### Basic Error Handling

 ```python
 from opens3.exceptions import ClientError, NoSuchBucket, NoSuchKey